In this article:

 Large teams often face challenges with communication, coordination, and inclusivity.
 In fact, Salesforce’s research shows that 86% of employees and executives cite lack of collaboration or poor communication as the primary reason for workplace failures.
 When a group gets bigger, it’s easy for individuals to feel disconnected or siloed in their own departments, which leads to inefficiencies and disengagement.

 Team-building activities are crucial for breaking down these barriers.
 Studies have shown that strong social bonds in the workplace can lead to a 50% increase in communication among team members.
-For large teams, these activities provide a chance to strengthen connections between people who don’t interact regularly.
+For large teams, these team engagement activities provide a chance to strengthen connections between people who don’t interact regularly.
 They help everyone understand how their role fits into the bigger picture, and build trust across the entire team.

 Looking for a small group team building activity?
 Check out our round-up of the 10 most effective team building activities for small groups.